Chroma noise reduction does not take exposure correction into account

 Note: this was an unusable image.
 It was about 3 stops underexposed, shot at ISO 3200.
 Now, applying an exposure correction of +3 EV, DT still tries to use a noise profile for ISO 3200.
 Applying wavelet/colour noise reduction with the ISO 3200 image creates a lot of noise (top half of top image).
 Manually setting the noise profile to ISO 25600 (ISO 3200 * 8, or +3 EV), the noise is reduced without creating luma artefacts.

-#3 Updated by Ulrich Pegelow about 4 years ago
+#3 Updated by Ulrich Pegelow over 4 years ago

 - System set to unknown

 - Affected Version set to git development version

 - bitness set to 64-bit

 Seems I misunderstood.
 Introducing new noise as part of noise reduction is likely a bug.
 Could you please supply your example image plus XMP?

 #4 Updated by Istvan Kovacs over 4 years ago